 top of page

-Not what it was used to be
+Hong Kong is not what it used to be

-The Pier at HKIA was a favourite go-to for its refreshing hot showers and Aesop scented shampoo and body wash.
-After that, I would settle into a bowl of hot wanton noodles from the noodle bar, extra serving of chilli, paired with either champagne or a can of Asahi.
-At times I would have someone from the dessert counter give me a scoop of vanilla ice-cream, then head over to the coffee bar and ask for a double shot espresso and pour it over to make an affogato.
+I used to look forward to relaxing in the lounges—especially the Cathay ones—as they usually have a free flow of warm food, drinks, snacks, etc. The Pier at HKIA was the go-to for hot showers, Aesop scented shampoo and body wash.
+After freshening up, I would settle into a bowl of wanton noodles from the noodle bar, an extra serving of chilli, paired with either champagne or a can of Asahi beer.
+Sometimes I would get a scoop of Haāgen Das vanilla ice-cream from the counter, head over to the coffee bar to get a double shot espresso and pour it over to make an affogato.
+Then I would either work at the open bar or just get some shut-eye on the couch.

-Then I would either get to work on my laptop at the bar area or just get some shut-eye on the couch.
-I could spend an entire day in transit at HKIA - and people would think I am crazy.
-Occasionally, I would even travel out of the airport into the city to meet with friends.
+I could spend an entire day in transit at HKIA (people think I am crazy to do this).
+Before COVID-19, I would even travel out of the airport into the city to meet with friends.
 Macau was also accessible straight from HKIA via a one-hour or so ferry ride.
+This was the Hong Kong that I was familiar with, at least from the perspective of an airport commuter.
+You can understand why I am slightly sad and disappointed when I saw the nearly empty aisles along the departure gates at HK airport.

-So you can understand why I was slightly sad and somewhat disappointed when I saw the nearly empty aisles along the departure gates at HK airport.
 Aside from the crowd, nothing much about the facade has changed except for some additional seating areas with charging points.

 These installations beside the travellator are new

-Whether it relates to the perceived lack of freedom, uncertainty around propaganda from Beijing or the draw of spacious living, companies can always find a reason to jettison Hong Kong for Singapore.
+Whether this relates to the pandemic, influence of geopolitics, or the draw of more spacious living conditions, companies can always find a reason to jettison Hong Kong for Singapore.
+It might be odd for me to speak as a Singaporean, but I actually am rooting for a Hong Kong comeback, in a healthy competitive way.

 But to succeed in each market independently, we need to dedicate resources specific to each country.
 Besides, to win in Southeast Asia, you can't afford to focus just on one country.
 Even the biggest and most successful startups in the region have expanded their footprint beyond their home country.
 After Indonesia, GoTo has set its sights on Singapore, Malaysia and the Philippines.
 Despite making a name of itself in Malaysia, Grab has expanded into other key markets such as Singapore, Indonesia and Vietnam.